flutter/website/src/ui/interactivity/focus.md

 Once an application has the ability to focus, the next thing many apps want to do is to allow the user to control the focus using the keyboard or another input device.
-The most common example of this is "tab traversal" where the user presses the **Tab** key to go to the "next" control.
+The most common example of this is "tab traversal" where the user presses the <kbd>Tab</kbd> to go to the "next" control.
 Controlling what "next" means is the subject of this section.
 This kind of traversal is provided by Flutter by default.